hanif-shafei/Notes/Prism/Services/LazyGateService.md

     ```

-        **Why Change?**: By switching to `SessionInterface`, you decouple the session handling from the `Request` object, making it more flexible and maintainable.
-You no longer rely on the request’s session state, but rather use the session as an explicit service injected into your class.
-This change also allows easier testing and works seamlessly in scenarios where direct access to the request object might not be available (such as in some command-line tasks or background processes).

 ### 2. Modify `services.yaml` for Dependency Injection

 To inject the `SessionInterface` into `LazyGateService`, you need to update the `services.yaml` configuration.
 Locate your service definition in `config/services.yaml` (or wherever your services are defined) and make the following changes: